klabhub/bayesFactor/README.md

 For documentation and examples, see: https://klabhub.github.io/bayesFactor/

-##Dependencies:
+## Dependencies
-Mathworks Statistics Toolbox.
+Mathworks Statistics and Machine Learning Toolbox.
-Known to work with: Matlab R2018b or later.
+Known to work with: Matlab R2017a or later.
 Known not to work with: Matlab R2016b or earlier.